graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 | ---------------------------------- | -------------------------------------- |
 | `GraphMessageSeverity.Information` | \-_any `GraphMessageSeverity` value_\- |

 Indicates which messages generated during a query should be sent to the requestor.
-Any message with a value at or above the provided level will be delivered.
+Any message with a value at or higher than the provided level will be delivered.

 ### TimeStampLocalizer